shmykelsa/AAAD/README.md

 ### Sir how do I download this app????

 If you are on mobile, you likely will have a little dropdown menu named "Assets", from there you can see the package (APK) to install the app.
 Download and install.
 If you are on a PC, you might see the "Assets" menu already collapsed and from there you can see the APK.

+### PayPal is not available in my country!
+How can I pay for PRO?

+Please write to help.aaad@gmail.com with subject including "NOPP"

+### I don't have the option to open with AAAD from Screen2Auto website

+If you are using Samsung Browser to download Screen2Auto you might want to enable "Useful features" in settings of Samsung Browser.
+Alternatively, just use Chrome.
+Other browser might not work as well, so please change it.

+### I've installed apps with AAAD but it's not appearing on Android Auto???

+I'm aware of apps missing in HUAWEI/HONOR, OPPO/REALME and SAMSUNG with ANDROID 8.0.
+I'm currently gathering all the useful informations to discover the root cause of the issue and as soon as it's found I'm gonna release an update of AAAD!